 Now it’s time to head to the hardware store — measurements in hand.

 You’ll need to look for a tarp that can cover the entire area of damage, plus that one extra foot on each side.
-Keep in mind that it’s better to end up with excess tarp than not have enough.
+When roof tarping, keep in mind that it’s better to end up with excess tarp than not have enough.
 You also want to make sure you get yourself a heavy-duty roof tarp that’s designed for all seasons as the more basic tarps won’t provide your roof with the protection it needs during bad weather.

 In addition to the tarp, you’ll also need: